Monica-Mweetwa/AMAZEMicrobiomeAnalysis/README.md

 ## Overview

-Welcome to the GitHub repository for the manuscript titled "Intestinal microbiome changes in response to amino acid and micronutrient supplementation: secondary analysis of the AMAZE Trial".
+This is the GitHub repository for the manuscript titled "Intestinal microbiome changes in response to amino acid and micronutrient supplementation: secondary analysis of the AMAZE Trial".
 This repository contains all the code and scripts used for the data analysis, visualization, and statistical tests presented in the manuscript.
 The code is organized and documented to facilitate reproducibility and transparency in our research.

 ## Repository Structure